ar8372/Optimization-SteepestDescent-vs-GradientDescent/README.md

 # Optimization-SteepestDescent vs GradientDescent
-<h3>Understand working of Steepest-Descent and Gradient-Descent methods</h3>
+> Understand working of Steepest-Descent and Gradient-Descent methods <br>
-<h4>We will work with Quadratic function.
-Because any higher dimension problem will be harder to plot and visualize.</h4>
+We will work with Quadratic function.
+Because any higher dimension problem will be harder to plot and visualize.</h5>

 <h2>Problem Statement :-</h1>